Sustainability

 - 100% online registration

-- We offered packets in re-useable mesh drawstring bags- great for produce storage.
+- Offered packets in re-useable mesh drawstring bags- great for produce storage.

-- Ateam of middle school girls and a couple adults led the effort as our “Recycling Team” and had lots of ideas about how to improve our recycling and composting efforts – not only for this race next year but for all Park-sponsored events.
+- Recruited a “Green Team” and had lots of ideas about how to improve our recycling and composting efforts – not only for this race next year but for all Park-sponsored events.

 Here are some opportunities to “go green” with respect to the Hudson Crossing Triathlon: